IBM/helloworldjsp/README.md

    ```
     1. Wait for the message, "server is ready to run a smarter planet".
 For example:
        ```
-       CWWKF0011I: The helloworldjspServer server is ready to run a smarter planet.
-The helloworldjspServer server started in 1.023 seconds.
+       CWWKF0011I: The server1 server is ready to run a smarter planet.
+The server1 server started in 1.023 seconds.
        ```
     1. Open your browser to the HTTP or HTTPS page:
         * <http://localhost:9080/>